LingyuLi-math/starter-academic/content/publication/cox/index.md

 publication_short: In *J TRANSL MED*

 abstract:
-*Background*: The successful identification of breast cancer (BRCA) prognostic biomarkers is essential for the strategic interference of BRCA patients.
+Background: The successful identification of breast cancer (BRCA) prognostic biomarkers is essential for the strategic interference of BRCA patients.
 Recently, various methods have been proposed for exploring a small prognostic gene set that can distinguish the high-risk group from the lower-risk group.

-*Methods*: Regularized Cox proportional hazards (RCPH) models were proposed to discover prognostic biomarkers of BRCA from gene expression data.
+Methods: Regularized Cox proportional hazards (RCPH) models were proposed to discover prognostic biomarkers of BRCA from gene expression data.
 Firstly, the maximum connected network with 1142 genes by mapping 956 differentially expressed genes (DEGs) and 677 previously BRCA-related genes into the gene regulatory network (GRN) was constructed.